 Expected Life Span of an SD card.

-An SD card is usually expected to have a regular operating life of just under 2 years reliably.
+An SD card is usually expected to have a regular operating life of just under 2 years, reliably.
 Every day after that two year mark means taking a chance on the operating fidelity of the card.
-Now as this is an average figure, it is not impossible for an SD card to last in excess of five years.
+Now, as this is an average figure, it is not impossible for an SD card to last in excess of five years.
 Depending on the card’s life cycle and condition, it’ll outlive the 2 year limit on life expectancy.
-SD Cards usually become most optimal a few weeks after their initial activation.
+SD Cards typically become most optimal a few weeks after their initial activation.
 In the case of most storage medium, the amount of time the medium exists usually affects the fidelity of the data on the disc.

 Possible Causes of SD Card Failure.

 SD cards have a possibility of being worn down through consecutive write cycles.In fact, it’s not the only way an SD card can fall victim to data failure and corruption.
 Most of the other cases have to do with the physical housing of the card.
 In comparison, corrosion on the pins that form the interface between the hardware and the card fail.
-An SD card is housed in plastic.
-And, if this plastic is exposed to large amounts of heat and humidity it can become brittle and crack or break.
+An SD card’s housed in plastic.
+And, if this plastic’s exposed to large amounts of heat and humidity, it can become brittle and crack or break.
 Therefore, making it unsuitable for use in any hardware medium.
 The pins used for interfacing the card with the devices can corrode due to high humidity.
 Oxidation in the atmosphere is also a factor.
 These situations usually lead to the actual card being inaccessible.
 Thus, the data contained becomes lost.

 SD Card Recovery Options.